 After a tasty and hefty lunch, some of the group swam on the beach.
 Cy and I decided to stay inside the nipa hut to take a nap with the rest of the girls.

-In getting to the waterfalls, one has the option to ride the tricycle for P40/head or walk for about twenty minutes.
+In getting to the waterfall, one has the option to ride the tricycle for P40/head or walk for about twenty minutes.
 The road was bumpy, dusty and there were uphill portions hence the rate for the ride was a bit pricey.

 As casual trekkers, Cy and I opted to walk from the drop off point amidst the sweltering weather.
 When we reached the registration area, we went downward on a cemented stairs and later we passed by the makeshift bamboo bridge.